programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 message_text = '''It seems to me we are in the middle of no man's land with respect to the  following:  Opec production speculation, Mid east crisis and renewed  tensions, US elections and what looks like a slowing economy (?), and no real weather anywhere in the world.
 I think it would be most prudent to play  the markets from a very flat price position and try to day trade more aggressively.
 I have no intentions of outguessing Mr. Greenspan, the US. electorate, the Opec ministers and their new important roles, The Israeli and Palestinian leaders, and somewhat importantly, Mother Nature.
 Given that, and that we cannot afford to lose any more money, and that Var seems to be a problem, let's be as flat as possible.
 I'm ok with spread risk  (not front to backs, but commodity spreads).
 The morning meetings are not inspiring, and I don't have a real feel for  everyone's passion with respect to the markets.
 As such, I'd like to ask  John N. to run the morning meetings on Mon. and Wed.
 Thanks.
 Jeff'''
 ```

+Replace `sentiment.py` with the above code, save it, and run it.
 The output should look like this:

 ```

 It seems to me we are in the middle of no man's land with respect to the following:  Opec production speculation, Mid east crisis and renewed tensions, US elections and what looks like a slowing economy  (?),  and no real weather anywhere in the world.
 I think it would be most prudent to play the markets from a very flat price position and try to day trade more aggressively.
 I have no intentions of outguessing Mr. Greenspan, the US. electorate, the Opec ministers and their new important roles, The Israeli and Palestinian leaders, and somewhat importantly, Mother Nature.
 Given that, and that we cannot afford to lose any more money, and that Var seems to be a problem, let's be as flat as possible.
 I'm ok with spread risk  (not front to backs, but commodity spreads).
 The morning meetings are not inspiring, and I don't have a real feel for everyone's passion with respect to the markets.
 As such, I'd like to ask John N. to run the morning meetings on Mon. and Wed.
 Thanks.
 Jeff
 compound: 0.889, neg: 0.096, neu: 0.765, pos: 0.14,

 ```

 Here you can see that, when analyzing the e-mail as a whole, *VADER* returns values that suggest the message is mostly neural (neu: 0.765) but that more features appear to be positive (pos: 0.14) rather than negative (0.096). *VADER* computes an overall sentiment score of **0.889** for the message (on a scale of -1 to 1) which suggests a strongly positive affect for the message as a whole.